Mimicking quantum correlation of a long-range Hamiltonian by finite-range interactions: The family of long-range models

 \subsection{Long-range extended Ising model}

-For any finite size system, end-to-end connection is considered when $\mathcal{Z} = N-1$ and, therefore, we call the same as the true long-range extended Ising model or simply LR extended Ising model.
+For any finite-size system, the end-to-end connection is considered when $\mathcal{Z} = N-1$, and therefore we call the same as the true long-range extended Ising model or simply the LR extended Ising model.
 In the thermodynamic limit, i.e., $N\to\infty$ the LR Hamiltonian can only be normalized when $\alpha>1$ so that $\sum_r J_r =1$.
-In this case, the Hamiltonian takes the form as \bea H= \sum_{n=1}^{\infty} \left[ \frac{h}{2} \sigma^z_n + \frac{1}{\zeta(\alpha)}\sum_{r=1}^{ {\infty}} \frac{1}{r^{\alpha}}\sigma^x_n\prod_{i=n+1}^{n+r-1}\sigma^z_{i}\sigma^x_{n+r} \right], \eea where the normalization is given by $A = \zeta(\alpha)$, the Riemann zeta function.
-For $0 <\alpha \le 1$, the normalization does not exist in the thermodynamic limit, and hence, we must restrict ourselves to a finite size systems in order to maintain the normalization.
-In this $\mathcal{Z}$ limit, isotopes/derivatives of this Hamiltonian have already been studied \cite{Vodola1, Vodola2, Jaschke_2017, AmitDutta2017, Cevolani2016, Maity_2019, SonicHorizon, LengthInLR} in literature.
+In this case, the Hamiltonian takes the form \bea H= \sum_{n=1}^{\infty} \left[ \frac{h}{2} \sigma^z_n + \frac{1}{\zeta(\alpha)}\sum_{r=1}^{ {\infty}} \frac{1}{r^{\alpha}}\sigma^x_n\prod_{i=n+1}^{n+r-1}\sigma^z_{i}\sigma^x_{n+r} \right], \eea where the normalization is given by $A = \zeta(\alpha)$, the Riemann zeta function.
+For $0 <\alpha \le 1$, the normalization does not exist in the thermodynamic limit, and hence, we must restrict ourselves to a finite-size system in order to maintain the normalization.
+Derivatives of this Hamiltonian have already been studied \cite{Vodola1, Vodola2, Jaschke_2017, AmitDutta2017, Cevolani2016, Maity_2019, SonicHorizon, LengthInLR} in the literature.
 Note that the presence of $\sigma^z$-string operators in the pairwise interaction term makes the model different from the LR Ising model.
-Within the truncated Jordan-Wignar approach~\cite{Jaschke_2017}, where after the Jordan-Wigner transformation, we truncate the fermionic operator up to quadratic order, the LR Ising model reduces to the LR extended Ising model and can be treated analytically.
+Within the truncated Jordan-Wigner approach~\cite{Jaschke_2017}, where we truncate the fermionic operator up to quadratic order, the LR Ising model reduces to the LR extended Ising model and can be treated analytically.
 In general, the truncation approximation becomes better deep in the disordered phase where they satisfy $\langle \sigma^z_i \rangle = 1-2c_i^\dagger c_i \approx 1$.